ArjFaber/ArjFaber.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Data Science, Technology & Innovation, The University of Edinburgh, 2025 (expected)
+* M.S. in Data Science with High Performance Computing, The University of Edinburgh, 2025 (expected)
 * B.S. in Econometrics & Operations Research, University of Groningen, 2022

 Work experience